TosbackCgusBridge-Bot/CGUs-versions/Pier1/Privacy Policy.md

             *   Table Linens
             *   Dining Furniture
             *   Clearance
-            *   Special SavingsSave on our Luminous Porcelain Dinnerware.
-Get set for Thanksgiving with a true classic
+            *   Special SavingsSave on all placemats, napkins and napkin rings.
+Order by November 13, and you’ll be set for Thanksgiving delivery
         *   Home Decor &.
 Accents
             *   Accent Pieces
             *   Lighting